nikhil-sethi/multi-diffbot/README.md

 This must be done before running any of the following commands described in the other packages.

-## apriltag
-`apriltag` is the apriltag library for the AprilTag 3 visual fiducial detector made by the APRIL Robotics Lab at The University of Michigan.

-## apriltag_ros
-`apriltag_ros` is the apriltag ROS wrapper of the apriltag library package made by the APRIL Robotics Lab at The University of Michigan. the configuration file has been edited to match the used camera and printed APRIL tags.

 ## bullproof_bringup
 `bullproof_bringup` is responsible for the start-up of the robot or simulation.
 This package contains the following launch files that the user can use: